Yeule

-Yeule (/ˈjuːl/ YOOL; stylised in lower case as yeule) is the musical project of Nat Ćmiel, (Note: This is also a self-chosen artist name and not a birth name. Ćmiel is a Polish surname, literally a local variant of 'trzmiel' (bumblebee) and reminiscent of 'ćma' (moth).) a Singaporean songwriter and producer.
-Formed in 2012, they (Note: Yeule is non-binary and accepts she/her and they/them pronouns.
-For consistency, this article uses the latter.) incorporate elements of ambient, glitch and Asian post-pop.
+Yeule (/ˈjuːl/ YOOL; styled in lower case) is the musical project of Nat Ćmiel, (Note: This is also a self-chosen artist name and not a birth name. Ćmiel is a Polish surname, literally a local variant of 'trzmiel' (bumblebee) and reminiscent of 'ćma' (moth).) a Singaporean singer-songwriter and producer.
+Starting in 2012, they incorporate elements of ambient, glitch and Asian post-pop.
 Their name is derived from Final Fantasy character Paddra Nsu-Yeul.

 Early life and education

 Nat Ćmiel was born in Singapore where they attended school.
 They first started playing music at the age of 6 on their parents' Yamaha piano and learned classically although eventually dropped taking lessons, and wanted to explore something more challenging which led them to guitar and drums. Ćmiel initially started playing waltz pieces, though they soon moved on to songs from the soundtracks of Final Fantasy X and Kingdom Hearts.
 They later went on to sing in a jazz band under the name Riot Diet, covering songs from Ella Fitzgerald and the Pixies.

 Growing up, feelings of loneliness and depression were present due in part to Ćmiel's nomadic upbringing.
 They found solace on the internet, which would influence their later works.

 After graduating from high school, they applied to Central Saint Martins to study fashion communication and womenswear. Ćmiel graduated from Central Saint Martins in London with a degree in Fine Arts in 2020.